moofik/laravel-resource-extensions/README.md

     }
 }
 ```
 Now, if we use this transformer, it will postprocess our resource data (it will happen after Laravel calls toArray method of resource).
-So, let's use it.
-To use it we need our resource class extends
+Let's use it.
+To use it we need our resource class to extends
 ```php
 Moofik\LaravelResourceExtenstion\Extension\RestrictableResource;
 ```
 class.
 <br>
-As we said earlier, our collection obtain two new methods.
-Method that we will use now is "applyTransformer" which return resource itself, so that we can use chaining or return it directly from controller method.
-Let do some code.
+As we said earlier, our collection obtain several new methods.
+Method that we will use now is called "applyTransformer" and it returns resource itself, so that we can use chaining or return it directly from controller method.
 Here our "old friend", the resource, which as earlier extends RestrictableResource in order to use transformers feature:

 ```php
 use Moofik\LaravelResourceExtenstion\Extension\RestrictableResource;